mariandreadelboccio-9/mapIT-test/README.md

 This is an example app to sell motorbikes.
 Including a list of motorbikes with some of their main data and a view of each motorbike's details.
 Details has the current location, current price and some other details.

-The project has been made in vueJS with quasar.
+The project has been made in vueJS with quasar and testing with vitest.

+The only file that includes test is `MotoMap.vue`.

 ## Install the dependencies